Zillinium/Simple-visitor-counter/README.md

 A simple one page PHP visitor counter

 INSTALLING INFO
-   - Copy this file to desired path on website
+   - Copy counter.php to desired path on website
-   - Make a counter.txt file in the same path as this file, it will be used for the log.
+   - Make a counter.txt file in the same path as this file, it will be used for the log...
+It'll be created if it doesn't exist

    - You can access it from <script> with GET 'show=this'
    - this way the script can be included in .html files also.

    EXAMPLE USAGE CODE